This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 A tree with several trunks can emerge when a cone or fruit with numerous seeds falls on fertile ground, and several trees sprout simultaneously.

 Each trunk contests for light, causing a slightly flared shape within the group.
-Bonsai artists can create the clump style by nestling several seedlings closely together and shaping them to develop outward-reaching trunks.
+Bonsai artists can create the clump style by nestling several seedlings closely and shaping them to develop outward-reaching trunks.

 Turtle, stump | Korabuki